 - Greed – It is human nature to be competitive and want to win.
 When it comes to investing, investors have a tendency to invest in assets that are “winning” or rising in value.
 This investing often results in demand outstripping supply and may eventually result in valuation bubbles.

-One of the best examples of herding into a bubble in recent years was the cryptocurrency craze of 2017.
+According to a Aksjer for Dummies chapter, one of the best examples of herding into a bubble in recent years was the cryptocurrency craze of 2017.
 Bitcoin rose from below $1,000 per coin at the start of 2017 and peaked near $20,000 per coin in December of the same year when holiday conversations revolved around cryptocurrencies and the urgency to get involved for fear of missing out.
 One year later, Bitcoin closed 2018 at $3,747 per coin.

 Ironically, the fear of missing out propels greed.
 Trying to time the herd’s exit before a bubble bursts is difficult for investors as they try to temper enthusiasm in the moment.
 A well designed Investment Policy Statement proactively and rationally guides a committee to reduce exposure to assets that may be in bubble territory.
 This asset rebalancing may remove the opportunity to capture potential valuation upside but, more importantly, it maintains a disciplined process that may manage the risk of greater loss.

 Unemotional Investing Starts with an Investment Policy Statement